 Today’s journey to Amboise in the Loire Valley takes you via Le Mans where motor racing fans will want to stop and visit the famous racing track.

-With two full days in the Loire Valley you have time to visit a number of chateaux.
+With two full days in the Loire Valley you have time to visit some of the most beautiful Chateaux in the Loire Valley.
 Chaumont, Chenonceau, Chambered and Cheverny are all popular choices, as is the royal castle of Villandry, with its impressive gardens.

 Day 13 - Amboise to Bordeaux